Why the newborn blood spot test is done

 Getting the results of a newborn blood spot test

-How you get the results of a newborn blood spot test depends on what the result is.
+You should get the results of a newborn blood spot test by the time your baby is 6 weeks old, or sooner depending on what the result is.

 You may get the results in a letter, or you may be told by phone or in person.